apache/flink/docs/dev/windows.md

 * The (already mentioned) `EventTimeTrigger` fires based on the progress of event-time as measured by watermarks.
 * The `ProcessingTimeTrigger` fires based on processing time.
-* The `CountTrigger` which fires once the number of elements in a window exceeds the given limit.
+* The `CountTrigger` fires once the number of elements in a window exceeds the given limit.
 * The `PurgingTrigger` takes as argument another trigger and transforms it into a purging one.

-If you need to implement a custom trigger, you should check out the abstract {% gh_link /flink-streaming-java/src/main/java/org/apache/flink/streaming/api/windowing/triggers/Trigger.java "Trigger" %} class.
+If you need to implement a custom trigger, you should check out the abstract
+{% gh_link /flink-streaming-java/src/main/java/org/apache/flink/streaming/api/windowing/triggers/Trigger.java "Trigger" %} class.
 Please note that the API is still evolving and might change in future versions of Flink.

 ## Evictors